open-xml-templating/docxtemplater/readme.md

 - jszip-load.js
 - jszip-inflate.js

-2. Optionally, if you want to be able to name the output files, you can use **Downloadify.js**, which is required to use method download
+2. Optionally, if you want to be able to name the output files, you can use **Downloadify.js**, which is required to use method download.
+Be informed that it uses flash, this is why the method is not recommended.

 ## Browser support ##